 With JR trains you can only get as far as Odawara, from where you will have to use non-JR trains or buses into the Hakone area.
 The above mentioned Hakone Free Pass is also available for use from Odawara Station.

-By JR Tokaido Shinkansen you can access Odawara in about half an hour from Tokyo or Shinagawa Station (about 3500 yen one way, fully covered by the Japan Rail Pass, but not covered by the JR East Pass and JR Kanto Area Pass), but note that only Kodama trains and selected Hikari trains stop at Odawara Station.
+By JR Tokaido Shinkansen you can access Odawara in about half an hour from Tokyo or Shinagawa Station (about 3500 yen one way, fully covered by the Japan Rail Pass, but not covered by the JR Tokyo Wide Area Pass, JR East Nagano Niigata Area Pass, JR East Tohoku Area Pass and JR East South Hokkaido Pass).
+Note that only Kodama trains and selected Hikari trains stop at Odawara Station.

 Alternatively, you can access Odawara from Tokyo in about 70-90 minutes by local or rapid trains on the JR Tokaido Main Line (stopping at Tokyo, Shimbashi and Shinagawa Stations) or the JR Shonan Shinjuku Line (stopping at Ikebukuro, Shinjuku and Shibuya Stations) for about 1500 yen one way.
-These trains are covered by the Japan Rail Pass, JR East Pass and JR Kanto Area Pass.
+These trains are covered by the Japan Rail Pass, JR Tokyo Wide Pass, JR East Nagano Niigata Area Pass, JR East Tohoku Area Pass and JR East South Hokkaido Pass.